GeorgeTheGGamer/Footy-Fan-Hub-App/README.md

    ```

 5. **Open your browser**
-   Navigate to `http://localhost:5173` to view the application.
+   Navigate to `http://localhost:5173` to view the application

 ## 🏗️ Project Structure